| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 We, the undersigned, call to Industry Minister Tony Clement to make reforms to Bill C-61, dealing with its inadequacies.

-The Canadians Against Bill C-61 petition to To Canadian Industry Minister Tony Clement was written by Laura Fixman and is hosted free of charge at GoPetition.
+The Canadians Against Bill C-61 petition to To Canadian Industry Minister Tony Clement was written by Laura Fixman and is in the category Media Issues at GoPetition.